-ESID Meetings are professional scientific events that provide a respectful, harassment-free and inclusive environment for all participants, regardless of gender identity, sexual orientation, disability, appearance, ethnicity, race, national origin, age or religion.
+ESID Meeting is a professional scientific event that provides a respectful, harassment-free, and inclusive environment for all participants, regardless of gender identity, sexual orientation, disability, appearance, ethnicity, race, national origin, age, or religion.

-All Delegates, including speakers, exhibitors, media, staff, and other participants are expected to behave with integrity and respect towards other delegates attending or involved with the ESID Meeting and/or any related event or activity.
+All Delegates, including speakers, exhibitors, media, staff, and other participants are expected to behave with integrity and respect towards other delegates attending or involved with ESID Meeting and/or any related event.

 The present Code of Conduct is not a legal document or prescriptive in nature.
-It supplements, but does not affect, the application of other relevant policies, regulations, rules and laws, including laws regulating the premises in which the ESID Meeting takes place and any applicable host country agreement if the event takes place in a physical venue.
-ESID complies with such policies and will report all inappropriate conduct accordingly.
+It supplements but does not affect, the application of other relevant policies, regulations, rules, and laws, including laws regulating the premises or platform in which ESID Meeting takes place, third-party related platforms, and any applicable host country agreement if the event takes place in a physical venue.
+The ESID Meeting complies with such policies and will report all inappropriate conduct accordingly.

 Use of Camera and Video

-Attendees of the ESID 2021 Online Meeting are required to respect the privacy of other participants and refrain from any unauthorised or unwelcomed recording or photography, including recording of any direct or indirect interactions or electronic messaging with other meeting delegates.
+Attendees of ESID Meeting are required to respect the privacy of other delegates and refrain from any unauthorized or unwelcomed recording or photography.
 Participants are not allowed to take photos or videos of scientific material shown unless express prior consent by the presenter has been ascertained.
-Moreover, integral recording of complete oral presentations is not allowed unless these are done by a professional entity that has been contracted for this purpose by or on behalf of the organiser.
+Moreover, integral recording of complete oral presentations is not allowed unless these are done by a professional entity that has been contracted for this purpose by or on behalf of the organizer.

-Taking photos and recordings within the Meeting environment for professional use is not allowed without obtaining prior permission from the organiser.
+Taking photos and recordings at the Svenska Mässan Gothia Towers Centre for professional use is not allowed without obtaining prior permission from the organizer.

-ESID adheres to the copyright laws guiding the appropriate sharing of scientific research material, including data.
-Authors’ consent may be requested by ESID in case sharing of scientific material from abstracts/posters/presentations will be required as part of ESID educational activities.
+The ESID Meeting adheres to the copyright laws guiding the appropriate sharing of scientific research material, including data.
+Authors’ consent may be requested by the ESID Meeting in case sharing of scientific material from abstracts/posters/presentations will be required as part of ESID Meeting educational activities.

 Examples of harassment include, but are not limited to: